Dr Scott Whiting - Principal Research Scientist

 Florian designs and builds the information systems supporting and informing turtle and other divisional conservation management from digital data capture, on through data warehousing and cataloguing to data analysis and visualisation.
 Florian has a degree in Ecology and Computer Science from the University of Munich.

 Hannah completed a bachelor’s degree with honours in biological sciences at The University of Bristol, UK and a master’s degree in science communication and education at the University of Western Australia.
-She has worked for DBCA since 2007, leading school excursions for kindy through to university students in macro-invertebrate sampling, terrestrial invertebrate sampling and marsupial monitoring and tagging in the south-west forests.
+She has worked for DBCA since 2007, leading school excursions for kindy through to university students.
 She has managed and trained passionate education staff, developed education resources and delivered professional learning to teacher groups.
 Hannah coordinated the Bush Ranger Cadets WA program, supervising and developing reward camps allowing cadets to gain experience in prescribed burning, fauna monitoring and ranger activities.
-Hannah assists with communication and education resources for North West Shelf Flatbacks.
+Hannah develops communication and education resources for North West Shelf Flatbacks.

 Natasha Samuelraj - Administrational Officer